-This ukiyo-e print was created during a time when domestic travel was growing in popularity in Japan, so it made sense that Hokusai became inspired by the outside world around him and used his strong grasp of color to depict autumn in a unique way.
-While some paintings show fall using red, yellow, and orange, as well as subjects enjoying nature, that’s not everyone’s experience.
-Some people see fall as a time to harvest crops, which is what Hokusai chose to depict through his use of cool blues, greens, and dull yellow tones.
+This ukiyo-e print was created during a time when domestic travel was growing in popularity in Japan, so it made sense that Hokusai became inspired by his surroundings.
+While some paintings showcase fall via people relaxing in forests that are sprawling with reds, yellows, and oranges, or basking in the spoils of their grapes like in the Rococo era, that’s not everyone’s experience.
+Some people see fall as a time of hard field work, which is what Hokusai chose to depict while using of cool blues, greens, and dull yellow tones.

 On The St. Annes, East Canada, cir.
 1865

 The Romantic period gave painters permission to go outside and paint landscapes that were supplemented by their emotions and imagination.
 You can see the vibrant colors are highly saturated in every part of this painting, causing the forest to look like it’s larger than life, thus engulfing the tiny men who are barely visible on the riverbank in the middle ground.
 This beautiful piece does a great job of magnifying the positive and lively feelings of fall.

 By Hans Andersen Brendekilde

 This was a time when photography started to gain popularity, so painters chose to depict more realistic pictures that mimicked photos.
 This painting, while beautiful, is something that looks much more realistic than anything out of the romantic period.
 The proportions are normal and the colors aren’t as vibrant as they were in Moran’s painting.
 You could picture yourself as the painter, standing in this spot, looking at this scene in real life.